-The Company returned a surplus in the year of \$562,918 (2020: deficit \$69,051).
+The Company returned a surplus in the year of \$472,179 (2021: 562,918).

 The key financial objective for The Kids' Cancer Project is a continued investment in high quality research that provides the greatest opportunity to find improved treatments and survival for children with cancer.
-Over the last seventeen years, the total committed investment in research has been more than \$52 million including over \$2.7 million for the year ended 30 June 2021.
+Over the last sixteen years, the total committed investment in research has been more than \$60 million including \$3 million for the year ending 30 June 2022.

 This past financial year saw the continued transition of our fundraising activities for our donors that provide for greater efficiency and therefore a greater relative contribution to research.
-The year-on-year improvement in gross margins was 4% with margins increasing from 63% in the previous financial year to 67%.
-This was achieved through an increase in regular giving, bear merchandising and continued positive trends in community fundraising, campaigns and corporate partnerships.
+The continued year on year improvement in gross margins was two per cent with margins increasing from 66 per cent in the previous financial year to 68 per cent.
+This was achieved through an increase in high impact donations including regular giving, bear merchandising and continued positive trends in community fundraising, campaigns and corporate partnerships.
 We continue to work on our cost base as we complete this transition.

-The operating surplus in FY2021 was \$562,918, up from the prior year, being approximately 6% of total revenue.
-This arose from a stronger fundraising performance and the benefits of a continued investment in staff capacity and capability particularly in the areas of digital marketing and data management in fundraising, which have a focus on future growth opportunities.
+The operating surplus in FY2022 was \$472,179, down on the prior year, being approximately 5 percent of total revenue.
+This arose primarily due to a larger commitment to research funding and the support of \$317,000 of Job Keeper in the previous year that was reduced to \$150,228 in 2022.
+The current financial year saw a stronger fundraising performance and the benefits of a continued investment in staff capacity and capability particularly in the areas of digital marketing, data management and fundraising, which have a focus on future growth opportunities.